Leah Hennel/COC

 Biography

-In 2011 she made her debut at the Pan Am Games where she was also a double gold medallist.
-Her doubles partner at both competitions was Alex Bruce, with whom Li had a breakthrough at the London 2012 Olympic Games when they finished fourth, by far Canada’s best-ever Olympic result in badminton.
+In 2011, Li made her debut at the Pan Am Games in Guadalajara, where she was also a double gold medallist in women’s singles and doubles.
+Her doubles partner at that time was Alex Bruce, with whom Li had a breakthrough at the London 2012 Olympic Games when they finished fourth, by far Canada’s best-ever Olympic result in badminton.

 In 2014 Li became the first Canadian woman to ever win badminton singles gold at the Commonwealth Games.
 Another 2014 highlight came at the prestigious All-England Open where she advanced to the quarterfinals, helping her to reach a then-career-high singles world ranking at number 11.

 In 2019, Li was back at the top of her game, claiming a third straight singles gold at the Pan Am Games.
 In late October 2019, Li reached a new career-high on the world ranking list, moving up to number eight.
-That followed some great results, including a semifinal appearance at the Japan Open where she defeated the top seed and advancing to the Round of 16 at the world championships.
+That followed some great results, including a semifinal appearance at the Japan Open where she defeated the top seed and advancing to the Round of 16 at the BWF World Championships.

 In her third Olympic appearance at Tokyo 2020, Li went 2-0 in group play to advance to the Round of 16, matching the best ever Canadian result in women’s singles at the Olympic Games.

-Li’s success has come despite having fewer resources than her top international competitors.
+Li is a six-time singles gold medallist at the Pan American Championships.
+She is particularly proud that her success over the years has come despite having fewer resources than her top international competitors – many of whom have looked down on her with low expectations.
 She often travels and competes on her own and is always conscious of trying to stay injury-free without having a physiotherapist to help her at tournaments.

 A Little More About Michelle